reyhaneh-tavakoli/CleaveRNA/README.md

 [HPBC_user_merged_num.csv](https://github.com/reytakop/CleaveRNA/blob/main/CleaveRNA/Train_mode/HPBC/HPBC_user_merged_num.csv)

 - In this file, you can find the generated DNAzymes (`seq_2` column) based on your defined parameters.
 - All dinucleotide cleavage sites (`id2` column) are included, along with the generated feature sets for each cleavage site.

+**Note:**
+Two different **pre_train** files are provided, generated from the largest fraction cleavage dataset published prior to the development of this tool.

+If you have your own dataset (or a newly published one), please:
+1. Create a new folder and name it according to your `model_name`.
+2. Prepare all the required input files as described above.
+3. Update the `run.sh` script and run it.

+---

+### Prediction Mode